 There’s another reason to come: the turquoise water – at least if there’s no seaweed.
 And some corals nearby.

-Take the opportunity for a snorkeling tour.
+We take the opportunity for a snorkeling tour.
 Despite the short distance from the beach you’re not allowed to swim to the reef.
-Anyway it would be difficult due to the seaweed barrier.
+Anyway, it would be difficult due to the seaweed barrier.